nalin29/copy_async/README.md

+# Installation and Use

+For ubuntu 22.04 please install the liburing-dev package from aptitude or a similar packages for other distros

+execute `make release` and have fun

 # Implementation and Design
 ## General Implementation
 Our general implementation of all of the methods for copying files is to maintain a queue of